2023 Saltbox Review: 3PL Fulfillment & Workspace Rentals

 We gave Saltbox perfect marks in our Expert Score category.
-It delivers high-quality services with unmatched levels of flexibility, which enables the company to support small businesses in ways that competitors simply can’t.
+It delivers high-quality services with unmatched levels of flexibility, which lets the company support small businesses in ways that competitors simply can’t.

-The company is also very popular among its users and delivers an outstanding value.
+Saltbox is also popular among its users and delivers an outstanding value.
 This is especially true of its workspace rentals, which provide a wide array of valuable resources at an incredibly affordable price.

 If you’re not seeking hands-on control, we recommend ShipBob for turnkey, third-party fulfillment services that come with better fulfillment software, friendlier pricing, and more integrations.